Azure/login/README.md

 - By default, the action only logs in with the Azure CLI (using the `az login` command).
 To log in with the Az PowerShell module, set `enable-AzPSSession` to true.
 To login to Azure tenants without any subscriptions, set the optional parameter `allow-no-subscriptions` to true.

 - To login into one of the Azure Government clouds or Azure Stack, set the optional parameter `environment` with one of the supported values `AzureUSGovernment` or `AzureChinaCloud` or `AzureStack`.
 If this parameter is not specified, it takes the default value `AzureCloud` and connects to the Azure Public Cloud.
 Additionally, the parameter `creds` takes the Azure service principal created in the particular cloud to connect (Refer to the [Configure a service principal with a secret](#configure-a-service-principal-with-a-secret) section below for details).
 - The Action supports two different ways of authentication with Azure.
 One using the Azure Service Principal with secrets.
-The other is OpenID connect (OIDC) method of authentication using Azure Service Principal with a Federated Identity Credential.
+The other is OpenID connect (OIDC) method of authentication using Azure [Workload Identity Federation](https://learn.microsoft.com/en-us/azure/active-directory/develop/workload-identity-federation). **We recommend using OIDC based authentication for increased security.**
 - To login using Azure Service Principal with a secret, follow [this](#configure-a-service-principal-with-a-secret) guidance.
-- To login using **OpenID Connect (OIDC) based Federated Identity Credentials**,
+- To login using **OpenID Connect (OIDC) based Federated Identity Credentials**, you need to first configure trust between GitHub workflow and an Azure Managed Identity or an Azure AD App (Service Principal)
-   1. Follow [this](#configure-a-service-principal-with-a-federated-credential-to-use-oidc-based-authentication) guidance to create a Federated Credential associated with your AD App (Service Principal).
-This is needed to establish OIDC trust between GitHub deployment workflows and the specific Azure resources scoped by the service principal.
+   1. Follow [this](#configure-a-federated-credential-to-use-oidc-based-authentication) guidance to create a Federated Credential associated with your Azure Managed Identity or AD App (Service Principal).
+This is needed to establish OIDC trust between GitHub deployment workflows and the specific Azure resources scoped by the Managed Identity/service principal.
    2. In your GitHub workflow, Set `permissions:` with `id-token: write` at workflow level or job level based on whether the OIDC token needs to be auto-generated for all Jobs or a specific Job.
-   3. Within the Job deploying to Azure, add Azure/login action and pass the `client-id` and `tenant-id` of the Azure service principal associated with an OIDC Federated Identity Credential created in step (i).
+   3. Within the Job deploying to Azure, add Azure/login action and pass the `client-id` and `tenant-id` of the Azure Managed Identity/service principal associated with an OIDC Federated Identity Credential created in step (i).
 You also need to pass `subscription-id` or set `allow-no-subscriptions` to true.
 Note:

 - Ensure the CLI version is 2.30 or above to use OIDC support.
 - OIDC support in Azure is supported only for public clouds.
 Support for other clouds like Government clouds, Azure Stacks would be added soon.
 - By default, Azure access tokens issued during OIDC based login could have limited validity.
-This expiration time is configurable in Azure.
-Please go through understanding [access-token lifetime](https://learn.microsoft.com/en-us/azure/active-directory/develop/access-tokens#access-token-lifetime) for more details.
+Azure access token issued by AD App (Service Principal) is expected to have an expiration of 1 hour by default.
+And with Managed Identities, it would be 24 hrs.
+This expiration time is further configurable in Azure.
+Refger to [access-token lifetime](https://learn.microsoft.com/en-us/azure/active-directory/develop/access-tokens#access-token-lifetime) for more details.
 ## Sample workflow that uses Azure login action to run az cli

 ```yaml